elastic/elastic-agent/docs/agent-policy.md

 #### `log_level` (string, removed)

 The log level for this component.
-This field is not passed on to the underlying component; instead, Agent implements log level filtering itself.
+This field is removed from the raw configuration, and is instead passed as a top-level field on each input `Unit` configuration passed to the component.
+Additionally, Agent itself filters logs that don't meet the configured level.
 Possible values:
 - `error`
 - `warn` / `warning`
 - `info`